Ashkeelun/GitHealth/UseCase.md

 ## Title: GitHealth
-## Background
-This system is intended to be an expansion, or extension of https://github.com/OSSHealth/ghdata.
-This repository looks to identify and evaluate how to acquire a repo's health and sustainability related metrics, inline with the direction of GHData.
-This system will be extending upon the data model and schema being used by GHData as needed.

 ## Goal in Context
 The user provides a URL to GitHub repository for a community that they want to learn about.
 The software returns metrics that indicate the health and sustainability of the repository.
+Metrics checks each python file in provided URL, and it gives information about documantation in these files.
+It shows that, how many character code and documantation used in those python files.
+It can help user, how clear and understandable those python files.

 ## Triggers
-1- A user seeks an open source solution and assesses the health and sustainability of an open source community before getting approval to engage or contribute for that project. <br />
+1- A user can analyze the health and sustainability of an open source community, and user can see documantation information and it will help them to engage or contribute for that project.
-2- Manager could identifies project information that associated documentation information.
 ## Actors
 1- User <br />

 ## Stackholders
+1- User: provides URL and access to see pyton files' documantation information in this repository.
-1- Corporate Developer: To provide the relevant Repositories' files documantation information.
+2- Repository Owner: To provide the relavant Repositories' files documantation information.
+3- Repository facilitator: To provide the relavant URL's repository and files in that repository.
 ## Preconditions
 1- A user provides URL to a GitHub repository. <br />
 2- Given URL GitHub repository has to be exists. <br />